DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 After that, you will need QTS to teach in many schools in England.

-It’s not a legal requirement in all types of schools (for example, [academy schools, free schools and private schools](https://www.gov.uk/types-of-school)).
+Although it is not a legal requirement in all types of schools (for example, [academy schools, free schools and private schools](https://www.gov.uk/types-of-school)) you will find it much easier to get work as a teacher in England if you have QTS.

-However, even in these schools, having QTS can help your application for a teaching job.

 ## The different routes to QTS